Speech Is Music For The Brain

 The superior temporal cortex was more active during listening.

-The left precentral cortex was more active during speech planning.
+The left precentral cortex lit up during speech planning.

 Turn-Taking Is Written in the Brain

-Right before someone began to speak, their brain showed distinctive shifts in activity.
-These neural turn-taking signals often overlap with areas processing meaning, suggesting that when we speak is deeply integrated with what we say.
+Right before someone speaks, their brain shows distinctive shifts in activity.
+These neural “turn-taking” signals overlap with areas tied to meaning—suggesting that timing and content are deeply intertwined.

 Real Words vs. Nonsense: Meaning Matters

-In a control test, participants listened to nonsense sentences ("jabberwocky-style").
-The result: brain activity correlated much less with the AI models.
+When participants listened to nonsense sentences (Jabberwocky-style), brain activity correlated much less with AI models.

 Conclusion: AI as a Mirror of the Mind

-If language is music, then the brain is the orchestra.
+If language is music, the brain is the orchestra, and

 Source: “Natural language processing models reveal neural dynamics of human conversation,” Nature Communications (2025)